Nuitka/Nuitka-Action/README.md

 # Python-Script-to-Executable

-This is a GitHub Action that builds a stand-alone executable from a python script in your project using the amazing [nuitka](https://github.com/Nuitka/Nuitka) python compiler.
+This is a GitHub Action that builds stand-alone Windows, Mac, and Linux executable binaries from a python script using the amazing [nuitka](https://github.com/Nuitka/Nuitka) python compiler.

 # Simple to Use
 See [Usage Details](#usage-details) below for more info.